 Land Spill: Eliminate all ignition sources (no smoking, flares, sparks or flames in immediate area).
 Stop leak if you can do so without risk.
 All equipment used when handling the product must be grounded.
 Do not touch or walk through spilled material.
 Prevent entry into waterways, sewer, basements or confined areas.
 A vapour-suppressing foam may be used to reduce vapour.
+Use clean non-sparking tools to collect absorbed material.
+Absorb or cover with dry earth, sand or other non-combustible material and transfer to containers.
 Large Spills: Water spray may reduce vapour, but may not prevent ignition in enclosed spaces.